-Consumer associations play an increasingly relevant role in the application of the competition rules to the pharmaceutical sector.
+Consumer and professional associations play an increasingly relevant role in the application of the competition rules to the pharmaceutical sector.
 They may submit complaints, intervene in the Italian Competition Authority's proceedings and lodge a class action before a civil court.
+In this regard, on 6 February 2013, the Italian Competition Authority opened proceedings against Hoffmann-La Roche Ltd, Novartis AG, Genentech Inc, Roche SpA and Novartis Farma SpA for a possible anti-competitive agreement in the pharmaceutical sector on the basis of complaints filed by an association of private health-care facilities (Aiudapds) and the Italian Society of Ophthalmology (see question 22 and 'Update and trends').